dwslab/melt/6_matcher_packaging/1_SEALS.md

 3. Check in the `/target` directory for your zip file (`simple-SealsMatcher-1.0-seals_external.zip`).

 ### In More Detail
-You can use the [examples/simpleSealsMatcher](https://github.com/dwslab/melt/tree/master/examples/simpleSealsMatcher) as a template and change it to your needs.
+You can use the [examples/simpleSealsMatcher](https://github.com/dwslab/melt/tree/master/examples/simpleSealsMatcher) as a template and change it according to your needs.
 However, if you take a close look, you can see that it is sufficient to use the `pom.xml` as template since the packaging is managed through maven.

 You specify the matcher class in the `<oaei.mainClass>` tag.
 The matcher must implement interface [`IMatcher <ModelClass, AlignmentClass, ParameterClass>`](https://github.com/dwslab/melt/blob/master/matching-base/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_base/IMatcher.java).
 Note that the easiest way to develop your system is to extend any of the convenience matcher classes such as `MatcherURL`, `MatcherYAAAJena` or `MatcherYAAAOwlApi` rather than implementing the interface yourself.